capitalch/trace/tracking.md

 k.
 Server logging for modify and delete, time and log viewer
 0. Quick reports: Stock summary, daily sales, Jakar, orders, health

+11. Service+ to Trace import: Gstin No not coming
 12. Vouchers to allow GST for assets also.
 At present only Expences and incomes are allowed
 20. Discount manage in sales
 27. Sale return new type